Ready to try out the SeaWorld Orlando All-Day Dining deal?

 - Waterway Grill

-AKA: ALL eateries on SeaWorld Orlando property aside from specialty “equity” dining experiences, including Character Dining, Dining with the Orcas, and the Sharks Underwater Grill.
+AKA: ALL eateries on SeaWorld Orlando property outside of specialty dining experiences such as Character Dining, Dining with the Orcas, and the Sharks Underwater Grill.

 Ok, but how does the SeaWorld All Day Dining really work and how much does it cost for adults and children?

 To be honest, the SeaWorld All Day Dining pass is quite simple!
-Pay $40, or $20 for kids 3-9, and eat all day long.
+Pay $50 for adults, or $25 for kids 3-9, and eat all day long.

-Where do you buy the SeaWorld All-Day Dining Plan?
+Where do you buy the SeaWorld Orlando All-Day Dining Plan?

 Everytime you enter one of the participating eateries above, your wristband is scanned and the time is recorded.
 This is so that the Team Members can ensure you don’t indulge more than once per hour.